 Overwatering is one of the most common problems when growing cacti and succulents.
-As a general rule, plants should be watered in the summer at 7 to 10-day intervals in well-drained soils.
-More often, if the soil is sandy and less frequently if the soil is heavier.
-In the winter, irrigation should be reduced because most cacti go dormant.
+Generally, plants should be watered in the summer at 7- to 10-day intervals if grown in well-draining soil more often if sandy and less frequently if the soil is heavier.
+The irrigation should be reduced in the winter because most succulents go dormant.

 3. Not Providing the Proper Amount of Sunlight